YaN9-Y/lafin/README.md

 ```
 python3 test.py --model 1 --checkpoints ./checkpoints/wflw
 ```
 to start testing the landmark detection model on WFLW.
+Set `MASK = 0` in `config.yml` to achieve the highest accuracy.

 Citation